milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 All of the special tricks such as precision damage and intimidate as a swift action requires having at least 1 panache point in the pool.
-To make it easier, I always make sure to not use my last panache points, so these bonuses are always enabled.
+To make it easier, I always make sure to not use my last panache point, so these bonuses are always enabled.

 ### Making a melee attack